pableess/Bleess.Extensions.Logging.File/README.md

  Log files can have a max file size at which time a new file will be create with a incremented id appended.
 You may also specify a maximum number of files to retain.
 Once the maximum number of files has been reached, the oldest will be overwritten.
  Using RollInterval setting, you can also specify that a date will be appended to the file name and the files will roll according to the date in 'yyyyMMddHH' format.

 ## Custom Formatters

  To implment a custom formatter, create a class that derives from ```FileFormatter<TOptions>```.
 Then register the formatter using a name and specify that name on the Logger options

+## Flush behavior

+ For performance reasons, this library uses a message queue and a dedicated thread for writing log messages to the file.
+By default, a flush() is called when the write thread empties the queue of log messages.
+In situations where there is a high throughput of log messages, file buffers may not flush for quite some time as the queue is not cleared.
+You can optionally specify a maximum amount of time in (MaxFlushInterval) ms to go without a file flush operation.
+A value of 0 would force a flush on every messsage write.
+Note that even a flush() operation may not actually ensure that the data is written to the physical disk.
+By default, the flush ensures that the data is written to the drive cache.
+If you wish to ensure that a flush will ensure the data is written to disk set "FlushToDisk" to true.
+This could have some minor performance implications.

 ## Benchmarks

- The library has be benchmarked against a couple of other popular file loggers for .NET core.
+ The library has been benchmarked against a couple of other popular file loggers for .NET core.
 Specically NReco and Karambolo loggers.
 See the results below.

 #### Simple Text Message
  ```

 BenchmarkDotNet v0.13.12, Windows 11 (10.0.22631.3007/23H2/2023Update/SunValley3)